Cardamine pratensis: Etymology

+The specific name pratensis is Latin for "from/of the meadow".

 Its common name cuckoo flower derives from the formation of the plant's flowers at around the same time as the arrival each spring of the first cuckoos in the British Isles.
 An alternative 16th century dated tale refers to 'cuckoo spit', which the plant is sometimes covered in, due to a bug called the froghopper and not the cuckoo.

-Taxonomy

-Cardamine pratensis is a polyploid complex, with all ploidy levels from diploid to decaploid, and dodecaploid, known, as well as frequent aneuploids.
-It may be treated as a single species, or divided into Cardamine pratensis s.str. (diploid to heptaploid) and Cardamine palustris (syn.
-Cardamine pratensis subsp. paludosa (Knaf) Celak., Cardamine dentata Schult.)) (octaploid to decaploid).

 Distribution

-The species is commonly found throughout the British Isles.
+The species is widespread in Europe and commonly found throughout the British Isles.